elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `ref_id` - (Optional) Can be set on the Elasticsearch resource.
 The default value `main-elasticsearch` is recommended.
 * `config` (Optional) Elasticsearch settings applied to all topologies unless overridden in the `topology` element.
 * `remote_cluster` (Optional) Elasticsearch remote clusters to configure for the Elasticsearch resource.
 Can be set multiple times.
+* `snapshot` (Elastic Cloud Enterprise only, Optional) snapshot configuration settings for an Elasticsearch cluster.
 * `snapshot_source` (Optional) Restores data from a snapshot of another deployment.
 * `extension` (Optional) Custom Elasticsearch bundles or plugins.
 Can be set multiple times.
 * `autoscale` (Optional) Enable or disable autoscaling.
 Defaults to the setting coming from the deployment template.
 Accepted values are `"true"` or `"false"`.